azazil-06/Phalanx-Vectorized-Bio-Kinetic-Optoelectronic-Modulation-System/README.md

 ## ⚠️ Safety Warning

-- **Do not** use this during Zoom calls with your boss.
+- **Do not** :use this during Zoom calls with your boss.
-- **Caution** use at your own risk.
+- **Caution** :use at your own risk.
-- **Risk** the image recognition software for fan & light,3d mo-cap has been removed due to risk of frying your potato.
+- **Risk** :the image recognition software for fan & light,3d mo-cap has been removed due to risk of frying your potato.
 - The system has a **1-second cooldown** to prevent accidental "strobe-light-of-rage" effects.

 ---